interlockledger/specification/ILTags/README.md

 #### ILTagArray

 The ILTagArray is a simple array of ILTag values.
-It uses that TagID 21 and holds a length as an encoded ILInt followed by that number of ILTag serializations.
+It uses that TagID 21 and contains an ILInt that represents the number of elements followed by the serizalization of the tags.

+#### ILTagSequence

+The ILTagSequence is a simple sequence of ILTag values.
+It uses that TagID 22 and holds a sequence of ILTag.
+It is similar to **ILTagArray** but it does not encode the number of elements prior to the tags.